Determining which job schedulers are running

-- Java Stack Trace — View a Java stack trace of the operations that the selected requestor performs.
+- Java Stack Trace – View a Java stack trace of the operations performed by the selected requestor.
 This snapshot display is not updated in real time.

 - View Clipboard – Open the Clipboard tool for the selected requestor to review property values that are in the clipboard.